Thin wrapper around the canonical engine path.

 ledgr_snapshotobject, or a data frame for the data-first convenience path.- strategy

-Strategy function or object with
+Strategy function using

 Character vector of instrument IDs.
 If